grizzlyware/whmcs-dev/README.md

 ### Cron job
 You can remove the cron or change it's frequency as you see fit, just `vagrant-ssh` into the box and run `crontab -e` to edit it.

+### Use a WHMCS helper library
+[Salmon for WHMCS](https://github.com/grizzlyware/salmon-whmcs) extends many of the default models with extended functionality, making it easier to query the Eloquent models.
+It also contains an array of helper classes to make common tasks in WHMCS simpler and easier to do.

 ## MIT License
 Copyright 2019 Grizzlyware Ltd